CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - Applications SHOULD track and report extended offline periods.
    - Critical operations MAY require periodic online connectivity.

 These limitations are inherent to any offline verification system and reflect fundamental tradeoffs between availability and security.
-VeraId provides a balanced approach that offers strong verification guarantees whilst supporting offline operation.
+DomainAuth provides a balanced approach that offers strong verification guarantees whilst supporting offline operation.

 ## Organisation Signatures and Member Attribution